• Implementation of an Energy Management System (EnMS) in accordance with the ISO 50001 Standard

 • Adopting EMSD's Code of Practice for Energy Efficiency of Building Services Installation

 All new buildings comply with the Building Energy Codes issued by EMSD for lighting, electrical, HVAC, and lift/escalator systems.
-As of August 2015, 237 HA buildings had received Certificates of Compliance Registration under the Building Energy Efficiency Ordinance from EMSD, demonstrating compliance with energy efficiency requirements.
+Since August 2015, 280 HA buildings had received Certificates of Compliance Registration under the Building Energy Efficiency Ordinance from EMSD, demonstrating compliance with energy efficiency requirements.

 'Hong Kong Energy Efficiency Registration Scheme' Energy Certificates 1